 Use of Funds

 Acceptance of a funding award implies a commitment by students/teams to submit three deliverables at the end of the project period: a written report, a project poster and a presentation.
-The written report will consist of a 3-5 page project summary that will be due to the First Step Leadership Team by 5 p.m. on March 22, 2017.
+The written report will consist of a 3-5 page project summary that will be due to the First Step Leadership Team by 11:59 p.m. on March 11, 2018.
 The last page of the project summary should fully detail project expenditures (what, why needed, how much?).
-The poster will be suitable for presentation during the poster session and Award Dinner on April 5, 2017.
+The poster will be suitable for presentation during the poster session and Award Dinner on April 2, 2018.
 Posters should describe the challenge being addressed, limitations of current solutions and methods used to understand the problem and validate the proposed solution.
 Posters should also highlight the solution’s feasibility and impact.
 The presentation will consist of a brief elevator pitch presentation that provides a compelling overview of the project.
 The presentation should highlight the importance of the challenge addressed by the project, limitations associated with current approaches and the feasibility and impact of the team’s solution.
-Teams will deliver their presentations on March 22nd to the First Step Leadership Team and on April 5, 2017 during the poster session and Award Dinner.
+Teams will work on the delivery of their presentations, with the First Step Leadership team, at the Pitch event on February 26, 2018, and on April 2, 2018 during the poster session and awards dinner.

 Written reports and presentations will be evaluated by a committee of highly qualified judges to grant at least four prize awards totaling $10,000.
-Judges will evaluate the reports and presentations on three dimensions: feasibility, societal and environmental impact, and innovativeness.
-Top prizes will be awarded based on feasibility and impact; an additional prize will be awarded to the most innovative project.
-TOP PRIZES:
+Judges will evaluate the reports and presentations, as well as award top prizes, based on three dimensions: feasibility, societal and environmental impact, and innovativeness.

 - 1st place – $5,000 award ($1,500 in cash; $3,500 grant for project continuation)

 - 2nd place – $2,500 award ($1,000 in cash; $1,500 grant for project continuation)